 Orijen earns a five-star rating here.
 "If you take a look at the ingredients, you really can't do any better," the editors say.
 They also add that despite the cost, the quality and types of ingredients will lead cats to eat less and be healthy.

 Review: Orijen (Cat & Kitten), Editors of PetFoodRatings.org, Apr.
 16, 2013

 Orijen earns a 5-star rating here as well.
 The editors say that only the best, freshest ingredients are used, and that the company makes the food in its own plant, giving it complete control of the process.

 Review: Orijen Cat Food Reviews, As of April 2015

-Orijen Cat and Kitten earns a very strong 4.7-star rating here, with about 360 reviews posted.
+Orijen Cat and Kitten earns a very strong 4.7-star rating here, with nearly 550 reviews posted.
 A few owners say their cats don't like it, but most say their cats gobble it up -- and rave about their cats' health as a result.
 Around 96 percent say they recommend the food.

-There are just over 20 reviews of this flavor and size of Orijen at Amazon.com, but most are extremely pleased with the food.
-Almost all award it a perfect 5-stars.
-The lone sub-4-star rating only complains that his cats love it so much that they won't stop pestering him for more.
-Other sizes of the food, listed elsewhere on the site, rate similarly in general.
+There are just less than 70 reviews of this flavor and size of Orijen at Amazon.com, but most are extremely pleased with the food.
+More than 85 percent award it a perfect 5-stars.